fetometo/windowgen-documentation/docs/source/parameters.rst

 This section allows you to assign materials to your window.

 .. warning::
-    For the materials to work correctly for Mapping, choose UV Map node and select UVMap (in some cases, Realize Instances must be turned on in the WindowGen Modifier).
+    For the materials to work correctly for Mapping, choose **UV Map** node and select UVMap (in some cases, **Realize Instances** must be turned on in the WindowGen Modifier).
     .. image:: images/03_parameters_materials.png
         :alt: Materials
         :width: 468
         :height: 151
-        :align: left
+        :align: center

 .. note::
-    - UVMaps: The window includes necessary UVMaps, although there may be rotation issues at certain widths due to limitations in controlling UV unwrapping in geometry nodes.
+    - **UVMaps:** The window includes necessary UVMaps, although there may be rotation issues at certain widths due to limitations in controlling UV unwrapping in geometry nodes.
-    - Spacer Material: If you wish to change the spacer material, it's recommended to adjust the existing material to your needs as it contains a custom bump map for a realistic look and helps to reduce extra geometry for the spacer.
+    - **Spacer Material:** If you wish to change the spacer material, it's recommended to adjust the existing material to your needs as it contains a custom bump map for a realistic look and helps to reduce extra geometry for the spacer.